markterence/discord-quest-completer/README.md

 ## 🚀 Planned Features and fixes

 - Make the "Stop" button work again if process was terminated outside of app's control.
-(It's already on version 2)
 - Persist games that added on the list so it wont reset.
 - Discord Activity Simulator/playground (Customizable rich presence for developers and custom activities)
 - Set custom activity status from supported games